ERnsTL/flowd/README.md

 ## Features

 * TCP output endpoints try again to dial connection, later turn into warnings, later into an error.
 This makes it possible to start components resp. their ```launch``` instances in any order.
-* TCP input endpoints with fixed port number will listen again for another connection so that a new component can submit data or, if connection is lost, it can be resumed.
+* TCP input endpoints with fixed port number will listen again for another connection so that a new component can submit input data or, if connection is lost, it can be resumed or that the source component can be re-launched.

 ## Development